Helen Haines: Early life and education

-Haines grew up on a dairy farm in Colac in southwestern Victoria with four brothers, and attended a public school in Eurack.
+Haines grew up on a dairy farm in Eurack near Colac in southwestern Victoria with four brothers.
+She attended the local state primary school and then Trinity College in Colac.
 She trained as a registered nurse at St Vincent's Hospital and later as a midwife at Mercy Hospital for Women in Melbourne.
-In 1986, she moved to northeastern Victoria and began working as a midwife at Wangaratta Base Hospital before being appointed matron and Director of Nursing at the Chiltern Bush Nursing Hospital.
-Haines completed a bachelor's degree at Deakin University and a master's degree in epidemiology and public health at the University of New South Wales.
-In 2004, she travelled to Stockholm to study at Uppsala University, completing a doctoral degree in medical science in 2012.
-She also completed a postdoctoral fellowship at the Karolinska Institute, with her doctoral thesis titled "‘No worries’: A longitudinal study of fear, attitudes and beliefs about childbirth from a cohort of Australian and Swedish women".
+In 1986, she moved to northeastern Victoria and began working as a midwife at Wangaratta Base Hospital before being appointed Director of Nursing at the Chiltern Bush Nursing Hospital.

+Haines completed a bachelor's degree at Deakin University and a master's degree in public health at the University of New South Wales.
+In 2004, she travelled to Sweden to study at Uppsala University, later completing a doctoral degree in medical science there in 2012.
+Her doctoral thesis is titled "‘No worries’: A longitudinal study of fear, attitudes and beliefs about childbirth from a cohort of Australian and Swedish women".
+She was subsequently awarded a postdoctoral fellowship at the Karolinska Institute Stockholm.
+Haines has published more than 60 peer reviewed scientific articles in the area of childbirth, maternal health, and rural health.
+She is a graduate of the Australian Institute of Company Directors and held board positions in both statutory and not for profit organisations.

+Prior to being elected to the Federal Parliament, she was a senior research fellow and Director of the Rural Health Academic Network, University of Melbourne Department of Rural Health.

 Haines was one of eleven MPs elected to the 46th Parliament of Australia who possessed a PhD, the others being Katie Allen, Fiona Martin, Anne Aly, Andrew Leigh, Daniel Mulino, Jess Walsh, Adam Bandt, Mehreen Faruqi, Anne Webster and Jim Chalmers.